 This summer, I will continue my work as a research assistant for the Older Adult Immigrants research project.
 The purpose of this project is to understand the effects of immigration status on older Mexican immigrants and their experiences during COVID-19.
 Eligible participants share their experiences via semi-structured interviews conducted in Mexico and California.
 We code interview transcripts and connect findings to emerging research themes.

 This summer I will help with the final preparations for a new exhibition at The Magnes Collection of Jewish Art and Life.
-The exhibition, The Magnes @ 10, celebrates 10 years since UC Berkeley acquired the Magnes and will display objects featured in exhibitions from the last 10 years.
+The exhibition, Time Capsules.
+The Magnes: 10 Years at UC Berkeley, celebrates 10 years since UC Berkeley acquired the Magnes and will display objects featured in exhibitions from the last 10 years.
 I will be helping to edit exhibition labels and increase community engagement with the objects.
 I will also begin helping with plans for an exhibition in Fall 2022 about Jewish and Islamic art.

 N-dimensional hypervolumes are a popular method of modeling ecological niches and functional diversity; for example, each axis in an n-dimensional niche represents an abiotic factor that is required for the survival of an organism.
 Many mathematical methods have been developed for constructing hypervolumes, but there are currently no methods for constructing confidence intervals or performing statistical tests.
 I have added inference methods to the r package “hypervolume” including a nonparametric multivariate test based on overlap statistics.
 I will be investigating the statistical properties of these methods compared to other nonparametric multivariate tests as well as exploring the applications of these methods in ecology.